nginx/agent/README.md

 ![How agent works](docs/how-it-works.png "How it works")

-## What you can do with Agent today
+## What can you do with the NGINX Agent today
 - Circulation of NGINX configurations
 - Reporting of metrics
 - Publicizing of dataplane events